LARC-CMU-SMU/RecipeGPT-exp/README.md

 ## Overview
 This is the github repo for Helena H. Lee, Ke Shu, Palakorn Achananuparp, Philips Kokoh Prasetyo, Yue Liu, Ee-Peng Lim, and Lav R. Varshney.
 2020.
 RecipeGPT: Generative Pre-training Based Cooking Recipe Generation and Evaluation System.
 In Companion Proceedings of the Web Conference 2020 (WWW 20 Companion), April 20-24, 2020, Taipei, Taiwan.
-ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3366424.3383536 [arxiv](https://arxiv.org/pdf/1909.07881.pdf)
+ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3366424.3383536

+This paper can be downlaoded at [arxiv](https://arxiv.org/pdf/1909.07881.pdf)

+Please contact ```helenalee.bt01@gmail.com``` if you have any questions or problems.

 ## Slides
 Our poster presented in WWW'20 could be found at [here](https://drive.google.com/open?id=1bln5W9KmlxFwrpA3KRlpU30n4yGTg44U)